-Mary: ~ 5 year-old, female spayed, chocolate Lab/Shepherd mix, 75 lbs
+Mary: ~3 to 5-year-old female chocolate Lab/Shepherd mix 75 lbs spayed

 Background: Mary found herself injured and homeless in the Yolo County Shelter.
-She may have been hit by a car, we can’t know for sure, but in any case she had several fractures, one of which needed surgery.
-UC Davis generously stepped in and gave Mary the surgery she needed, and her fosters have done a great job with her physical therapy exercises.
-Now we need to find Mary that wonderful home that we know is out there for her somewhere!
+She may have been hit by a car, we don’t know for sure, but in any case she had several fractures, one of which needed surgery.
+UC Davis generously stepped in and gave Mary the surgery she needed, and her fosters have done a fantastic job with her physical therapy exercises.
+Now that she is recovered, we need to find sweet goofy Mary that wonderful home that we know is out there for her somewhere!